The Cardiovascular Prevention and Rehabilitation Program offers services at 2 locations within UHN:

 Phase 2: Intake Assessment ClinicThe Intake Assessment Clinic is located on the 5th floor of the East Wing at Toronto Western Hospital (inside the Nuclear Cardiology Clinic).
 A comprehensive assessment provides the health care team with the most up-to-date and relevant information about your diagnosis and treatments to date.
 During the one-on-one assessment, you will also complete a stress test to assess your cardiovascular fitness and to guide your exercise prescription.

 Phase 3: Exercise and Education The exercise and education component takes place on the 7th floor of the Fell Wing at Toronto Western Hospital.
-This phase is once per week for approximately 6 months.
+This phase is once per week.
 You will be asked to carry out your own exercise program at home and keep a weekly exercise diary to help monitor your progress.
 The interdisciplinary team works closely with participants to help them achieve their goals and progress their exercise throughout the program.

 Monday – Friday8:30 am – 4:30 pm